SolaceLabs/solace-platform-mcp/solace-monitoring-mcp-server/README.md

 # (Beta) Solace Monitoring MCP Server for Solace Agent Mesh

-This is a Model Context Protocol (MCP) server for Solace PubSub+ event brokers.
+This is a Model Context Protocol (MCP) server for Solace event brokers.
-It provides comprehensive monitoring and management capabilities for Solace PubSub+ brokers.
+It provides comprehensive monitoring and management capabilities for Solace event brokers.
-The server dynamically registers tools based on the Solace PubSub+ OpenAPI specification.
+The server dynamically registers tools based on the Solace OpenAPI specification.
-This server enables seamless integration between Solace Agent Mesh (SAM) and Solace PubSub+ brokers.
+This server enables seamless integration between Solace Agent Mesh (SAM) and Solace event brokers.

 ## Features